 Internet Of Things (IoT)

 The Internet of Things has affected quite a large number of industries in various ways.
 Technology consulting is no exception.
-There are over eight billion devices connected to the IoT in circulation, which has meant that firms may need to pay a significant amount of attention to it.
+Over eight billion devices are connected to the IoT in circulation, which has meant that firms may need to pay a significant amount of attention to it.

-However, it may not be about the devices themselves that they would want to focus on, but rather what can be done with these things.
-This is especially true when considering the information that the IoT can supply and what this data can be used for.
+However, it may not be about the devices they want to focus on but rather what can be done with these things.
+This is especially true when considering the IoT’s information and what this data can be used for.

 Technology consulting firms can use this information to optimize campaigns, perform consultations, and much more.
-As such, the use of the Internet of Things in this way should become increasingly more prominent in the coming months and years.
+As such, using the Internet of Things this way should become increasingly more prominent in the coming months and years.

-Over the past few months, there has been an analytics revolution in a variety of industries, with technology consulting being an area that’s been dramatically affected.
-While the Internet of Things has played a large role in this, there has been a variety of other factors that have affected this.
+Over the past few months, there has been an analytics revolution in various industries, with technology consulting being a dramatically affected area.
+While the Internet of Things has played a significant role, various other factors have affected this.

-For example, advanced analytics software and Big Data have both made a large impression on the industry.
-This shows no sign of slowing down anytime soon, as the analytics that these can provide can translate into additional services and better optimization.
+For example, advanced analytics software and Big Data have significantly impacted the industry.
+This shows no sign of slowing down anytime soon, as the analytics these can provide can translate into additional services and better optimization.

-This optimization can be seen in a variety of ways, with much of it being focused on how services can be streamlined and improved.
-Alongside this, it allows firms to better understand what clients and potential customers may be looking for.
+This optimization can be seen in various ways, focusing on how services can be streamlined and improved.
+Alongside this, firms can better understand what clients and potential customers want.

-With how much of an impact the Internet of Things is having on the technology consulting industry, there have been a variety of areas that have begun adjusting.
-This has led to a few trends becoming increasingly more prominent.
-One of the more notable of these is edge computing, which has quickly jumped to the forefront of the industry.
+With how much of an impact the Internet of Things has on the technology consulting industry, various areas have begun adjusting.
+This has led to a few trends becoming increasingly prominent.
+One of the more notable is edge computing, which has quickly jumped to the forefront of the industry.

-Much of this is driven by the fact that sending data to the cloud could become increasingly more impractical over time.
-This could be because of more AI-connected devices are being used, which has meant that edge computing has become a much more viable prospect.
+Much of this is driven by the fact that sending data to the cloud could become increasingly impractical over time.
+However, this could be because more AI-connected devices are being used, which has meant that edge computing has become a much more viable prospect.

 5G Cell Processing

 5G technology is still relatively new, although this has meant that it’s poised to make a significant impression over the coming months and years.
-A lot of this is driven by the benefits that the tech offers, especially when it comes to the volume of information that’s being sent and received on an almost constant basis.
+Much of this is driven by the tech’s benefits, especially regarding the volume of information being sent and received almost constantly.

-Because of the increasing amount of hyper-connectivity across the world, firms will have to capitalize on faster technologies and services.
-5G may be one of the more notable technologies that firms will be able to take advantage of, especially as the network continues to be rolled out.
+Because of the increasing hyper-connectivity worldwide, firms must capitalize on faster technologies and services.
+5G may be one of the more unique technologies that firms can use, especially as the network continues to be rolled out.

 The Rise Of Blockchain

-Though Blockchain has traditionally been associated with cryptocurrency, the technology has been adopted by an increasing number of other industries.
-There have been a variety of reasons why this is the case, with security being one of the more notable.
-Alongside this, it could prove to be much faster than many other peer-to-peer asset transaction exchanges.
+Though Blockchain has traditionally been associated with cryptocurrency, the technology has been adopted by many other industries.
+There have been various reasons for this, with security being one of the more notable.
+In addition, it could be much faster than many other peer-to-peer asset transaction exchanges.